-TBESS was initially to apply for the period from 1 September 2022 to 31 December 2022, but it has been extended to 28 February 2023 at Committee Stage in line with the extension of the Temporary Crisis Framework ("TCF").
+TBESS will initially apply for the period from 1 September 2022 to 31 December 2022 but it is expected to be extended to 28 February 2023, subject to the anticipated extension of the Temporary Crisis Framework ("TCF").
+The scheme may be further extended beyond this date (but no later than 30 April 2023) by Ministerial Order.